fit-ctu-discord/honza-botner/docs/README.md

 You can always see a help message for a specific command by sending a message `::help <command (subcommand ...)>`.

+## Contributing

+We gladly accept any kind of contribution.

 ## Features

 This is a list, not necessarily exhaustive, of the features of this bot: